WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC20/WWDC20-10633-Capture-and-stream-apps-on-the-Mac-with-ReplayKit.md

 Learn how you can integrate ReplayKit into your Mac apps and games to easily share screen recordings or broadcast live audio and visuals online.
 We’ll show you how to capture screen content, audio, and microphone input inside your Mac apps, and even broadcast your video to a live audience.

-For more on getting started with this framework in your app, be sure to see “Live Screen Broadcast with ReplayKit” and "What's New with Screen Recording and Live Broadcast" from previous years.

 @Metadata {
    @TitleHeading("WWDC20")
    @PageKind(sampleCode)